 - Mobile web traffic accounts for 54.8 percent of global web traffic.

 - 70 percent of the total digital media time in the US is spent on smartphones.

 - More than two-thirds of the total digital ad spend in the United States in 2021 was on mobile ads.

 - The global retail conversion rate on mobile phones is 1.82 percent, compared to 3.9 percent for desktops.

 - Six out of every ten smartphone users have tried voice search at least once in the past year.

 Start selling online now with ShopifyStart your free trial

 Want to Learn More?

-- How to Write a Business Plan in 2021: Step by Step Guide
+- How to Write a Business Plan: Step by Step Guide

 Is there anything else you’d like to know about mobile usage statistics and wish was included in this article?
 Let us know in the comments below!